nashape/docs/rebuild.md

 site (including the phone API endpoints) and make the writing of more complex queries easier.

+The efficiency gains of redesigning the database structure will allow it to scale more effectively.

 ### NoSQL Database

 Another option is to move to a NoSQL database such as MongoDB.
 A NoSQL database